 BOTH OUR OBSERVED and our simulated temperature readings emphasize the importance of shade as a means of reducing temperature.
 Whether the shade comes from a building, a designed shade structure, or a tree, its effect is to substantially lower MRT.
-This finding is consistent with recent studies emphasizing the can also inform design of site infrastructure.
+This finding is consistent with recent studies emphasizing the

+While the effect of shade can act as a guiding principle in considering development practices, it can also inform design of site infrastructure.
 This study highlighted that rubber surfaces, which are often installed in play areas to soften the impacts of children's falls, result in hotter LST and MRT than any other ground cover, including asphalt.
 To avoid burns and overheating, shade over rubber playgrounds should be prioritized.